 – According to studies of costs between signing up for AWS cloud solutions as against standard servers it is seen that the AWS on-demand instances have been almost 300% costlier than if businesses had used traditional servers in those cases.
 Moreover, the use of AWS Reserved Instances has also been found to be about 250% costlier than if you were to get physical servers instead on contractual basis for the same period of time.

-– Another key difference between the AWS cloud instances and physical servers are that the dedicated hosting providers of AWS services are far costlier than hosts offering dedicated hosting.
+– Another key difference between the AWS cloud instances and physical servers are that the dedicated server hosting providers of AWS services are far costlier than hosts offering dedicated hosting.
 Incidentally, costs for the cloud servers are as high as 450%.

 – Besides the rates of cloud hosting services offered by cloud vendors, the costs of bandwidth or rate of data transfer on the cloud is much more expensive.
 This automatically implies that workloads which have higher bandwidth needs will turn out to be very costly.
 When you sign up for dedicated hosting plans from a host, you are likely to be allotted about 10TB along with a dedicated server.
 When you compare the costs of getting this with a cloud server, you will see that it runs into nearly 700 pounds a month in the AWS for the same amount of traffic.
 This is why when you need only a handful of servers for your business it is better to go for the cheaper providers in the market.

 – When you invest in AWS spot instances or pre-built physical servers costs are somewhat at par.
 The outcomes depend on prices of resources and availability of resources.
 Usage costs of Amazon EFS for storage for a single month would be about 131.79 pounds for 1100GB while for a NAS server it would be about 120 pounds for 14TB.
 So, the latter can offer almost 13 times greater storage at far lower costs.